Arg of Tabriz: Recent renovation, 1990s-present

 In the 1990s and 2000s, a rehabilitation and renovation project was executed by the Iranian Organization for Cultural Heritages.
-During this rehabilitation, however, all of the remaining Qajar era development from Arg citadel were destroyed.
+During this rehabilitation, however, all of the remaining Qajar era development from the Arg citadel were destroyed.
 At the same period, a new big mosque was built next to the Arg citadel.
-The superstructure of the new mosque undermine the architecture of Arg citadel.
-Despite the regulations of the Iranian Organization for Cultural Heritages and several court hearing the construction of the new structure was completed.
+The superstructure of the new mosque undermines the architecture of the Arg citadel.
+Despite the regulations of the Iranian Organization for Cultural Heritages and several court hearings, the construction of the new structure was completed.

-Further recent destructions

-This action completely destroyed the ancient foundations of the original Arg that still existed underground and were going to be used for a reconstruction attempt at the end of the Pahlavi era.
+The construction of the mosque completely destroyed the ancient foundations of the original Arg that existed underground and were going to be used for a reconstruction attempt at the end of the Pahlavi era.
 Thus, the new Islamic regime eliminated any chance of methodical reconstruction by wiping out the remaining foundations of the Arg.
-Ironically, this was done in order to build a new mosque, which could have been built a few dozens of yards farther away from this primary Iranian Islamic archaeological site and spare its destruction.
-Meanwhile, the main prayer hall of the ancient mosque was turned into a car parking lot, in direct violation of the edict of the Koran which considered a mosque's ground to be sacred and inviolable as long as the traces of it remain.
-It is visually clear that the new car park is created on nothing but the remains of the main prayer hall of the 700 year old grand mosque.
+Meanwhile, the main prayer hall of the ancient mosque was turned into a car park, in direct violation of the edict of the Koran which considered a mosque's ground to be sacred and inviolable as long as the traces of it remain.
+It is visually clear that the new car park was created on the remains of the main prayer hall of the 700-year old grand mosque.